jasonbayton/11ty/_src/blog/2024/04/new-for-enterprise-android-15.md

 ## Circle to search

-Relatively straightforward, an enterprise API is being introduced to lock down cirlce to search - the most hyped up feature I've seen in a long time.
+Relatively straightforward, an enterprise API is being introduced to lock down circle to search - the most unnecessarily hyped up feature I've seen in a long time.
 This is a nice continuation of assist content above, limiting the amount of data being sent to Google services.

 ## Widget management is back?!